somedeveloper00/DotsSample/README.md

 }
 ```

-This process will not expand well, and can only be used when the entity is simple enough to add all of it's components through code.
+This process will not expand well, and can only be used when the entity is simple enough to add all of it's components through code, the advantage however is that the system and component will be burst-compatible.
 But in our example, we have a player with lots of components, *and* a child sunglasses object, so it'll take a very long time to write it all in code, and I won't do it.
-Use this technique only when you have a very simple entity; (i.e. maybe you just want to take advantage of System's parallel Jobs to process some mass data)
+Use this technique only when you have a very simple entity (i.e. maybe you just want to take advantage of System's parallel Jobs to process some mass data).

 ## Footer

-That's it for the starters guide, I hope you learned something new, and I hope you'll follow up on the ECS documentation to learn more about it, it's really an amazing system!
+That's it for the starters guide, I hope you learned something new, and I make sure to follow up on the ECS documentation to learn more about it.
+It's really an amazing system!
 All sample codes from this project are available in the github repository [https://github.com/somedeveloper00/DotsSample](https://github.com/somedeveloper00/DotsSample), so you can download and try them out yourself.
 If you have any questions, or you want to correct some part of this project, feel free to contact me via [email](mailto:barari.saeed.am@gmail.com) or create a pull request.